kelsey684/a-blind-squirrel/README.md

 Here are some ideas to get you started:
 -->
 What did I learn?
-It is still communication that is our largest barrier to overcome.
-Communication can clarify and resolve problems sooner, without it we are poorer.
+I was reminded that communication can make work smoother by resolving problems quickly.

 . . . end of journal entry Spring 2023